prozenn/boneio-extension/cover/README.md

           cover_close_switch: "cover_close_01_out02"
           cover_open_duration: "10s"
           cover_close_duration: "10s"
-          cover_open_pcf: "pcf_inputs_1to14"
-          cover_open_pcf_pin: "0"
-          cover_close_pcf: "pcf_inputs_1to14"
-          cover_close_pcf_pin: "1"
 ```

-Ensure that the referenced `switch` components and PCF8574 expanders are declared in the main ESPHome configuration, and that the wiring prevents both motor directions from being energized simultaneously.
+Ensure that the referenced `switch` components, PCF8574 expanders, and the `pcf_inputs` substitution dictionary are declared in the main ESPHome configuration, and that the wiring prevents both motor directions from being energized simultaneously.